JellyWX/soundfx-rs/README.md

 ### Building

-`sudo apt install gcc gcc-multilib cmake`
+`sudo apt install gcc gcc-multilib cmake ffmpeg`

 Run the migrations in the `migrations` directory to set up the database.